netlify/next-runtime/README.md

 4. Add your test

 > Currently the tests require a built version of the `dist/run/handlers/cache.cjs` so you need to
 > run `npm run build` before executing the integration tests.

-In addition, the integration tests
-> need to be prepared before first use.
+In addition, the integration tests need to be prepared before first use.
 You can do this by running `npm run pretest`.
+To speed up this process and build only the fixtures whose name starts with a given prefix, run `npm run pretest -- <prefix>`.

 ### E2E testing